WanluLigroupUCSD/TinkerModellor-Tutorial/docs/source/Command_Line_Version.rst

 - `merge`: Merge two molecular systems.
 - `delete`: Remove specific atoms from the system.
 - `rmsd`: Calculate the root-mean-square deviation of a trajectory file.
-- `ef`: Calculate the electric field of a molecule.

 **`[options]`**: The options provide the necessary parameters for the sub-command, such as file paths and format selections.
 Here are some common options explained: